rhollings/Python3/README.md

 # Python3
-Small series of python scripts
+Some quick descriptions of the folders

 Play == games/jokes/fun/stuff